 Working to replace animal testing for chemicals

 In the EU a new piece of legislation called REACH was implemented in 2007.
-REACH stands for the Registration, Evaluation and Authorisation of Chemicals.
+REACH stands for the Registration, Evaluation and Authorisation and restriction of Chemicals.
 Its purpose is to establish whether an estimated 30,000 existing chemicals are safe for humans and the environment, and to control the use of those judged to present a risk.
 Sadly, animal testing is being used to establish the safety of these chemicals.

 What we do

 We monitor and challenge the need for new animal tests and push for greater efforts to promote alternative methods.
-We do this by using our stakeholder status at the European Commision, European Centre for the Validation of Alternative Methods and the European Chemicals Agency.
+We do this by using our stakeholder status at the European Commission, European Centre for the Validation of Alternative Methods and the European Chemicals Agency.